-Marks: Internal: 40 External: 60 Total:100
+Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours

-- Acquire knowledge and learn the terminology of the field of Industrial toxicology - Describe the relationship of dose response, and the principle of determining the theoretical expertise on the mutagenic, teratogenic and carcinogenic effects of toxic substances - Obtain knowledge of current legislation on health protection while working with chemical agents, carcinogenic and mutagenic factors, and biological factors - Learn about toxic effects of elements and their compounds - Understand the classification of substances under the new legislation - Gather and critically interpret toxicological information from diverse resources for human health hazard and risk assessment
+- To acquire knowledge and learn the terminology of the field of Industrial toxicology - To describe the relationship of dose response, and the principle of determining the theoretical expertise on the mutagenic, teratogenic and carcinogenic effects of toxic substances - To obtain knowledge of current legislation on health protection while working with chemical agents, carcinogenic and mutagenic factors, and biological factors - To learn about toxic effects of elements and their compounds - To understand the classification of substances under the new legislation - To gather and critically interpret toxicological information from diverse resources for human health hazard and risk assessment

-- 1. Describe toxicology as a discipline in the overall health sciences framework - 2.
+- 1. Describe toxicology as a discipline in the overall health sciences system - 2.
 Explain the basic concepts of chemical hazard and exposure as determinants of chemical toxicity - 3.
 Describe key pathways and mechanisms of chemical absorption, distribution, metabolism, storage and excretion in the human body - 4.
 Explain dose-response relationships as the basis of toxicity - 5.
-Outline the derivation of reference dose and other related measures of occupational exposure - Describe the scientific basis of occupational exposure assessments and methods for their determination
+Outline the derivation of reference dose and other related measures of occupational exposure - 6.
+Describe the scientific basis of occupational exposure assessments and methods for their determination.